 I work primarily with observations (i.e. data).
 I am interested in the large-scale monitoring of the Earth’s surface and climate.
 My past and current work include the mapping and change detection of Earth’s topography, bathymetry and gravity field, as observed by radars, lidars, imagery, sonars and gravimeters, among others.
 I develop algorithms for remote-sensing applications and use high-performance computing (clusters) to process large-scale satellite measurements.
 I am a strong advocate of open source and open data!

 Ice sheet mass change

-State-of-the-art surface elevation-change time series for the majority of the Antarctic Ice Sheet since 1985 to present, estimated from six satellite missions (Geosat, ERS-1, ERS-2, Envisat, ICESat and CryoSat-2).
-This allows us to study decadal and multi-decadal trends as well as short-term variability at fine spatial resolution; providing an invaluable dataset for advancing ice-sheet data assimilation efforts into climate models and for disentangling the causal mechanisms responsible for ice-sheet mass change and consequent sea-level rise.
+State-of-the-art ice-sheet surface elevation change for Antarctica and Greenland since 2003, estimated from two NASA satellite laser altimetry missions (ICESat, 2003-2009; and ICESat-2, 2018-present).
+These very precise laser measurements allows us to study decadal and multi-decadal trends at unprecedented spatial resolution; providing an invaluable dataset for advancing ice-sheet data assimilation efforts into climate models and for disentangling the causal mechanisms responsible for ice-sheet mass change and consequent sea-level rise.

 A greatly improved 25-year record of ice shelf elevation at high temporal and spatial resolution.

 Constructing ice-shelf elevation and melt-rate time series (meltwater production) at unprecedented spatiotemporal resolution.
 Satellites: ERS-1 + ERS-2 + Envisat + CryoSat-2 + ICESat + ICESat-2.
 Time span: 1992-present (27+ years).
 Temporal resolution: 3 months.
 Spatial resolution: 3-5 km.
 Grid posting: 1 km.

 NASA MEaSUREs Inter-mission Time Series of Land Ice Velocity and Elevation (ITS_LIVE).